 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy-EXC 2092 CASA-390781972 "Cyber Security in the Age of Large-Scale Adversaries", by the U.S. National Science Foundation under grant 1913167, and by the Cisco University Research Program.
 "Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation" (or other funding agencies).
 Permanent ID of this document: b7af715576cc229aaf8c532ea89bb6ace1c91a65.
-Date: 2020.12.25.
+Date: 2023.07.01.

-&lt;sup>2 Horst Görtz Institute for IT Security, Ruhr University Bochum, Germany djb@cr.yp.to to aim for a useless $2^{512}$ level of preimage security, and as a result is considerably larger and slower than necessary, producing performance complaints and slowing down deployment (see, e.g., [73])-which is a security failure if it means that applications instead use something weak (see, e.g., [76]) or nothing at all.
+to aim for a useless 2^{512} level of preimage security, and as a result is considerably larger and slower than necessary, producing performance complaints and slowing down deployment (see, e.g., [89])-which is a security failure if it means that applications instead use something weak (see, e.g., [92]) or nothing at all.